cozymantis/pose-generator-comfyui-node/README.md

 Generate OpenPose poses in ComfyUI with ease.
 Made with 💚 by the CozyMantis squad.

+## Installation

+- Clone this repo into the `custom_nodes/cozy-pose-generator` directory, then run `pip install -r requirements.txt` to install the required dependencies.

 ## Face Reference

 ![Face Pose Generator](./assets/face1.jpeg)